m-lamonaca/programming-notes/Rust/Rust.md

 Generic Data Types are abstract stand-ind for concrete data types or other properties.
 They can be used with structs, functions, methods, etc.

+Rust accomplishes this by performing *monomorphization* of the code that is using generics at compile time.
+Monomorphization is the process of turning generic code into specific code by filling in the concrete types that are used when compiled.
+For this reason if a function as a trait as return type (trait bound), only a single type that implements the trait can be returned.

 ```rs
 struct GenericStruct<T, U> {
     T generic_field,